IBM 2991

 The IBM 2991 Blood Cell Processor was a blood cell washer developed by IBM Systems Development Division in Endicott, New York.
-It was first marketed by IBM Systems Supplies Division (SSD) in 1972.
+It was first marketed by IBM Information Records Division (IRD) in 1972.
 The processor washed fresh blood or frozen, thawed blood.
 In the case of frozen, thawed blood, the blood was washed to remove the cryogenic agent, typically, glycerol.

 History and development

 In 1964, IBM received a grant from the National Cancer Institute (NCI) of the National Institutes of Health (NIH).
 This was a result of an IBM engineer, George T. Judson, requesting to work on a continuous-flow blood centrifuge.
 He had observed the need for such a machine when visiting NCI in 1962 after his son was diagnosed with leukemia.
 As a result of this work, IBM developed the NCI-IBM Blood Cell Separator which was announced in 1965.
 At that announcement, Judson and his co-worker Alan Jones were approached by Dr. James R. Pert, Director of the American Red Cross Blood Research program in Washington, D.C.
 He told them of the need for a machine to separate packed red cells from glycerol.
 The glycerol is added to the red cells to protect the cells during freezing.
 The processor was announced in September 1972 at the American Association of Blood Banks (AABB) in Washington, D.C.

-Up until the 1970s, SSD had been at the heart of IBM, for it had produced the millions of punch cards that had been extremely profitable for IBM for more than four decades.
-By the 1970s business was declining, as IBM's concentration increasingly turned to computing.
-Accordingly, the vice president in charge of SSD, Everett "Van" Van Hoesen, avidly searched for any new business that could be slotted into SSD.
-So SSD, an otherwise dying division, became a hotbed of innovation.
+The Information Records Division of IBM were responsible for the manufacture and marketing of supplies for IBMs data processing machines, such as punched cards, business forms, magnetic tape, disk packs and data modules.
+By the 1970s this business was declining, as IBM's concentration increasingly turned to computing.
+Accordingly, the vice president in charge of IRD, Everett "Van" Van Hoesen, searched for new business that could be slotted into IRD.

-Searching for these new products Van started a campaign to win the first (2991) product 'mission', though SSD did not have any significant history of machine production.
+Searching for these new products Van started a campaign to win the first (2991) product 'mission', though IRD did not have any significant history of machine production.
 One key factor, though, was that the products being tendered for also comprised a substantial element of on-going income from the related supplies.
 In the case of the blood products the annual supplies income could easily run at a rate approaching the capital value of the machine.
-It was a situation that was familiar to SSD, brought up on the similar philosophy inherent in the punched card business.
-Van won the mission, probably due to his enthusiasm; and assisted by the fact that the business was much less attractive to other plants.
+It was a situation that was familiar to IRD, brought up on the similar philosophy inherent in the punched card business and Van won the mission.

-SSD subsequently added the IBM 2997 Blood Cell Separator and the IBM 5880 ECG System to its line of products.
+IRD subsequently also added the IBM 2997 Blood Cell Separator to its line of products.
+The 2991 was manufactured at IRDs Dayton, N. J plant.
+IBM reports that the first 2991 they sold was to Blood Services in Scottsdale, Arizona, a large network of nonprofit community blood centers.

+By 1978 the 2991, the 2997 and the 5880 were all being sold by IBM Biomedical Systems.

+Think Magazine articles

+The 2991 appeared in at least two IBM Think Magazine articles: